 -

-FundingThis project is an SDC mandate.
+FundingThis project was an SDC mandate.

 -